paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   gravatar: dda250a34da5f7f9102717e6aadf0a06
   date: 2009-10-18T18:56:53+01:00
   content: |
-    good idea, would be even "lighter" to put them as a sprite, and use a .class to display, cf yahoo! sprites
+    good idea, would be even “lighter” to put them as a sprite, and use a .class to display, cf yahoo! sprites

 - author: Maleficus
   gravatar: f7ce3ab864cac1e1a7a3ad05d9337122